JFtechOfficial/ultimate-ambilight-setup/README.md

 ```shell
 nano ~/ultimate-ambilight-setup/buttons/buttons.json
 ```
 * Modify the pins values to match your GPIO setup.
-Avoid using pin 5 (BOARD) a.k.a.
-GPIO 3 (BCM): it's already been hardcoded for you as power button ;)
+AVOID using pin 5 (BOARD) a.k.a.
+GPIO 3 (BCM) for anything else than the power button: it's been hardcoded for you in this way and it cannot be changed for hardware related reasons.
+You DO NOT need to configure it in the `buttons.json` file.
 * Modify the `short-press` and `long-press` values for each pin.
-You can assign an effect name (e.g. `"Rainbow swirl"`) to launch the effect, an RGB value (e.g.:`[255,255,255]`) to launch the color, the string `"clear"` to go back to the default capture mode, or `null` to do nothing.
+You can assign an effect name (e.g. `"Rainbow swirl"`) to launch the effect, an RGB value (e.g. `[255,0,0]`) to launch the resulting color, the string `"clear"` to go back to the default capture mode, or `null` to do nothing.

 *I suggest you not modify:*
 ```